Tommy Rochussen

 About Me

-I am a doctoral researcher at Helmholtz AI and the Technical University of Munich and a member of the Elpis lab, supervised by Dr. Vincent Fortuin.
+I am a doctoral researcher at Helmholtz AI and the Technical University of Munich as a member of the Elpis lab, supervised by Dr. Vincent Fortuin.
 I am broadly motivated by the need to develop machine intelligence systems that operate with an accurate sense of uncertainty over their predictions.
-Ensuring high quality predictions and uncertainty estimates boils down to encoding the right inductive biases, and for me this amounts to selecting the right prior for our model.
-Developing ways to elicit well-specific priors in arbitrary scientific and practical applications is therefore a key focus of my research.
+Ensuring high quality predictions and uncertainty estimates boils down to encoding the right inductive biases, and in my Bayesian view this amounts to selecting the right prior for our model.
+Developing ways to elicit well-specified priors in arbitrary scientific and practical applications is therefore one of the wider goals of my research.

 Prior to my PhD, I took a year out of education to focus on expanding my knowledge of probabilistic machine learning.
-During this time, I wrote a single-author research paper that was accepted at AABI 2024, and I spent five months as a Machine Learning Researcher at Motorway in London where we developed and deployed Bayesian machine learning systems for a variety of use cases within vehicle pricing.
+During this time, I wrote a single-author research paper about parameter symmetry breaking in BNNs that was accepted at AABI 2024, and I spent five months as a Machine Learning Researcher at Motorway in London where we developed and deployed Bayesian machine learning systems for a variety of use cases within vehicle pricing.

 Before my year out, I studied engineering at the University of Cambridge where my specialism was computer and information engineering, though my module choice made the integrated masters year indistinguishable from a typical masters in Machine Learning, albeit with a heavy dose of Bayesianism.